 Seattle Derby Brats has experienced exponential growth since its inception and continues to grow as more skaters discover the thrill of roller derby.
 And when skaters join the SDB family, their families usually “join” as well through participation in numerous social events and volunteer opportunities.
 Whether a derby expert or new to the sport, parent volunteers are the lifeblood of the SDB organization, serving as coaches, referees, team parents, and active Board of Directors.
 SDB maintains financial stability with revenue derived from a variety of sources, including membership fees, merchandise sales, bout admission, and fundraising.
 SDB’s fundraising efforts include corporate sponsorship; skater-driven events, such as skate-a-thons and bake sales; and raffles.

-Seattle Derby Brats is committed to every girl.
-We won’t ever turn a girl away due to a lack of financial means.
+Seattle Derby Brats is committed to every skater.
+We won’t ever turn a skater away due to a lack of financial means.
 About 10% of skaters receive need-based scholarships.
 SDB has also covered additional costs to ensure that finances are never a barrier to participation.